-- The UMD storm water web pages received 1,725unique views during the reporting period.
+- The UMD storm water webpages received 1,532 unique views during the reporting period.
 The website provides the UMD campus community with information on how the storm water system operates, what the laws require, and what can be done to reduce contamination in our storm system and ultimately, the Rouge River.
-The website offers links to various external organizations such as Friends of the Rouge (FOTR), Alliance of Rouge Communities (ARC), the Department of Environmental Quality (DEQ), Southeast Michigan Council of Governments (SEMCOG), and Earth 911.
-The storm water web page also provides links to two storm water awareness videos. https://umdearborn.edu/environmental-health-and-safety/environmental-protection/storm-water - During the reporting period, the UMD-EHS web page was revised to include a Current Events heading.
-Storm water-related community events are displayed (Figure 2).
+The website offers links to various external organizations such as Friends of the Rouge (FOTR), Alliance of Rouge Communities (ARC), the Michigan Department of Environment, Lakes and Energy (EGLE), Southeast Michigan Council of Governments (SEMCOG), and Earth 911.
+The storm water webpage also provides links to two storm water awareness videos. https://umdearborn.edu/environmental-health-and-safety/environmental-protection/storm-water - During the reporting period, the UMD-EHS webpage was revised to include a Current Events heading.
+Storm water-related community events and information are displayed, including a seasonal "Protect Water Quality" poster (Figure 4).